khabir-salah/Food-Connect-backend-/README.md

 # Food Connect

 Welcome to **Food Connect**, a platform designed to bridge the gap between surplus food sources and those in need.
-Our mission is to reduce food waste and combat food insecurity by connecting individuals, families, organizations, restaurants, supermarkets, and other food suppliers with charities and food distribution points.
+Our mission is to reduce food waste and combat food insecurity by connecting individuals, families, organizations, restaurants, supermarkets, and other food suppliers with those in need of food, charities and food distribution points.

 ## 🌟 Overview